What is the best bathroom flooring option?

 When it comes to choosing bathroom flooring, there are a few important factors you need to consider.
-For example, did you know there are various types of floors that you should never install in the bathroom due to their vulnerability to moisture damage?
+There are various types of floors that should definitely be avoided due to their vulnerability to moisture.
 Even small splashes of water could end up causing a lot of expensive or irreparable damage.
-Below you’ll discover everything you need to know about choosing the best floor type for the bathroom and the things you should be aware of.
+But don’t worry, below you’ll find everything you need to know about choosing the best floor type for your bathroom and the things you should be aware of.

 Which floors shouldn’t you install?